apacheignite/documentation/sql/jdbc-driver-19.md

   "title": "Data streaming"
 }
 [/block]
 Ignite is able to load data in bulk via SQL by associating a *data streamer* with JDBC connection and feeding all incoming data to it.
-To achieve that, it's enough to set `streaming` param to `true` for a connection:
+To achieve that, it's enough to set `streaming` param to `true` for a connection like this:
 [block:code]
 {
   "codes": [